Primary

 Attach an ankle strap to a low cable and face the machine, holding the frame for balance.
 Curl your heel toward your glute while keeping your standing leg stable.
 Control the return phase—do not let the cable snap your leg back down.

-Want Cable Single Leg Curl in your program?
+See where Cable Single Leg Curl fits in your weekly plan

 Attach ankle strap to low cable pulley.